|MAIN SYMPOSIUM SUBMISSIONS||August 1st, 2018 (23.59 Hawaii Standard Time)||Deadline for abstract submission|

 The grants aim to especially support attendees with limited travel resources and attendees from countries where Computational Social Science is not yet well established.
 We acknowledge that there may be more meritorious applications than we will be able to award and support.

-Deadline for travel grant applications is August 1, 2018.
+Deadline for travel grant applications is September 1, 2018 (for all submission types).
 Late applications cannot be considered.

 Letters of support can be requested by accepted European Symposium Series on Societal Challenges in Computational Social Science authors or registrants with a completed registration with payment.
-If you are attending the European Symposium and require a letter of support, please send the following information to firstname.lastname@example.org:
+If you are attending the European Symposium and require a letter of support, please send the following information in an email with the subject “Visa Support” to firstname.lastname@example.org:

 GESIS – Leibniz Institute for the Social Sciences